matt-42/lithium/README.md

 # Installation / Supported compilers

-You can either use the single header version of the libraries: https://github.com/matt-42/lithium/tree/master/single_headers
+You can either use the single header version of the libraries (does not provide the li_symbol_generator utility): https://github.com/matt-42/lithium/tree/master/single_headers

-Or install all the libraries at once:
+Or install the lithium project:

 ```c++
 git clone https://github.com/matt-42/lithium.git